VenessaAsiedu/rn-assignment5-11157784/README.md

 # rn-assignment5-11157784
 Overview
-This project is a React Native mobile application designed based on a provided UI mockup.
+This project is a mobile application.
 The app includes a Home screen, a Settings screen, and a feature that allows users to switch between light and dark themes.
-The app is styled to closely match the provided UI design, and custom components are used throughout the application.

 Features
 Home Screen: Displays the main content as per the UI mockup.